 If so, you definitely wouldn’t want to put a Black Friday promotional code below the fold and risk your audience not seeing it.

 - Text in your calls to action (CTAs)

 - Placement of your “Add to Cart” button

 You are in no way limited to those three test examples, but starting there can help you determine how to increase sales for your Black Friday ecommerce strategy.

 Don’t stay quiet about your special Black Friday deals.
 Tell your audience what you’re planning so they get excited!

 Give people a preview of your deals on your website.
 You can add a special page dedicated to all things Black Friday.

-Share your previews on social media.
+Share your reviews on social media.
 Whether you show your employees preparing your inventory or share photos of the products included in your sale, let people see what they can buy.

 And don’t forget to invest in digital advertising.
 This investment will help you get your products and your Black Friday promotions in front of people who are most likely to buy.

-You can choose from many different advertising formats including:
+You can choose from many advertising formats including: